-We described in detail how we developed our argumentation theory and how we combined it with the hybrid system to determine an important fact for the decision making process, i.e. the status of the financial market in the next investment period.
 The developed application allows a decision maker (fund manager) to construct multi-portfolios of MFs under different, possibly conflicting contexts.
 Moreover, for medium to long term investments, the returns on investment of the constructed portfolios are better than those of the General Index of the Athens Stock Exchange, while the best results are those that involve the forecasting of the financial market.

-Our future work will be to develop a new rule base for the problem of determining when to construct a new portfolio for a specific investor.
+Our future work will be to develop a new rule base for the problem of determining when to construct a new portfolio for one of our investors.
 We will also make the application web-based so that it can get on-line financial data available from the internet for computing the decision variables and for allowing the investors to insert their profiles by filling on-line forms.
-Finally, we will continue evaluating our application as new data become available for years after 2005.
-Our aim is to be able to guarantee a better RoI than that of the ASE.
+Our aim is to be able to guarantee a better RoI than that of the RASE even for short term investments.